Small Business Interview: Jenny Q Ta, Founder Sqeeqee.com & VCNetwork.co

 Where do you see yourself in 5 years?

-I see Sqeeqee being acquired and using that money to invest into the new startups of tomorrow through VCNetwork.co.
+I see Sqeeqee being acquired and using that money to invest in the new startups of tomorrow through VCNetwork.co.

 Please share a fun fact about yourself?